Skip advert

 The 48-volt battery also supplies power to the electric motor and supercharger, allowing the car to accelerate slightly faster and smoother than a purely petrol-engined example.
 In some models, such as the latest high-end Audis, the 48-volt system can turn off the car’s engine for up to 40 seconds when coasting.
 Approaching a red light or roundabout, if the signal turns green or a gap appears, and you release the brake, the combustion engine starts immediately.
 The car can then accelerate without delay.

 A different example is Suzuki’s SHVS (Smart Hybrid Vehicle by Suzuki) system, available in the Swift and Ignis models.
 It incorporates a ‘starter generator’ and a relatively small battery pack.
-The generator’s built-in motor can be called on to boost the engine under hard acceleration, as well as allowing the car’s stop-start system to bring the engine back to life more smoothly, thanks to a belt-drive system.
+The generator’s built-in motor can be used to boost the engine when under hard acceleration, as well as allowing the car’s stop-start system to bring the engine back to life more smoothly, thanks to a belt-drive system.

 Benefits of a 48-volt mild-hybrid system